gnosis/gnosisvpn-client/ONBOARDING.md

 To verify this, connect to your node via **Admin UI** of your hoprd node and navigate to the **Configuration** page.
 Look at the **Strategies** section and ensure that `!AutoFunding` is **absent**.

-**Important Note:** Currently GnosisVPN can only establish connections through high-profile relay nodes maintained by the community.
+**Important Note:** Currently, GnosisVPN can only establish connections through high-profile relay nodes maintained by the community.
 To use GnosisVPN, you must have an open payment channel from your entry node to the relayer node associated with your chosen exit node.
-Relay node address can be found on the [GnosisVPN servers](https://gnosisvpn.com/servers) page.
+The relay node address can be found on the [GnosisVPN servers](https://gnosisvpn.com/servers) page.

 #### Steps to Open a Payment Channel [Linux]